aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 a list of all properties found in the CloudFormation Resource Specification at the time of that release, and branching code-generation based on whether the property is in the list or not.

-In order to gradually enahnce the developer experience in statically typed languages, a new `awslint` rule will be introduced to prohibit introduction of new inline _type unions_.
+In order to gradually enahnce the developer experience in languages without _type unions_, a new `awslint` rule will be introduced to prohibit introduction of new inline _type unions_.
 Exceptions will be added for all existing APIs.

 ## Generating _union-like_ types

 Code generation needs to be changed in `jsii-pacmak` so that languages without native support for _type unions_ (**C#**, **Go**, and **Java**) have additional _union-like_ types emitted.
-The proposed API for a union such as `export type UnionType = Foo | Map<Bar> | Baz[]` in each currently supported statically typed language is the following (subject ot change):
+The proposed API for a union such as `export type UnionType = Foo | Map<Bar> | Baz[]` in each currently supported language without native _type unions_ is the following (subject to change):

 - In **C#**